1dZb1/MagicNodes/README.md

   - Smooth start via `polish_start_after` and `polish_keep_low_ramp`
 - `eps_scale` supported for gentle exposure shaping

+## MG_CleanUp (final memory cleanup node)

+- Purpose: a tiny end-of-graph node that aggressively frees RAM/VRAM and asks the OS to return freed pages.
+Place it at the very end of a workflow (ideally right after SaveImage).
+- Returns: passthrough `LATENT` and a small `IMAGE` preview (32×32).
+Works even if you do not wire model/conditioning — cleanup still runs.
+- What it does (two passes: immediate and +150 ms):
+  - CUDA sync, `gc.collect()`, `torch.cuda.empty_cache()` + `ipc_collect()`
+  - Comfy model manager soft cache drop; when `hard_trim=true` also unloads loaded models (will reload on next run)
+  - Drops lightweight LRU/preview caches (when available)
+  - Windows: trims working set (`SetProcessWorkingSetSize` + `EmptyWorkingSet`) and best-effort system cache/standby purge
+  - Linux: `malloc_trim(0)` to release fragmented heap back to the OS
+  - Logs how much RAM/VRAM was freed in each pass

+- Inputs:
+  - `hard_trim` (bool): enable the strongest cleanup (unload models, OS-level trims).
+  - `sync_cuda` (bool): synchronize CUDA before cleanup (recommended).
+  - `hires_only_threshold` (int): run only when the latent longest side ≥ threshold; `0` = always.

+Notes:
+- Because models are unloaded in `hard_trim`, the next workflow run may take a bit longer to start (models will reload).
+- Use this node only at the end of a graph — it is intentionally aggressive.

 ## Depth Anything v2 (vendor)
 - Lives under `vendor/depth_anything_v2`; Apache-2.0 license